Lzww0608/Low-Level-Design/Design-Pattern/Behavioral Patterns/README.md

 # Template Method
 Template Method is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

+# Visitor
+Visitor is a behavioral design pattern that lets you separate algorithms from the objects on which they operate.